This is the year you become a writer. And what do writers do? They write, of course.

 How it works

-- Write every day, and record your progress (I’ll be using Lift).
+- Write every day, and record your progress.

-- Join the Facebook group for extra accountability and encouragement.
-You can also follow along via Twitter with the hash tag #my500words.
+- Join the My 500 Words community for accountability and encouragement.
+You can also tweet your progress with the hashtag #my500words.